The 2022 South Sound Regional Science and Engineering Fair is scheduled for March 26, 2022.

 Who can participate?

 All K-12 students from public, private, and home schools in Pierce, Thurston, Lewis, and Mason Counties are invited to participate.
 There is no registration fee.
-Registration opens Monday, January 16, 2017.
-Grades 9-12 students must register by 5:00PM Wednesday, March 15, 2017 and grades K-8 students must register by 5:00PM Friday, March 17, 2017.
-Registrations will not be accepted after this date without contacting the Fair Director.
+Registration opens Monday, June 1, 2020.
+Details on closing of registration will be posted later.

 Where is the fair?

 If the fair is onsite, it is on the PLU campus in Olson.
 If an onsite fair is not feasible we will do a virtual fair again.